 LifeguardDepot.com is the online store of the Lifesaving Society.
 LifeguardDepot.com provides a comprehensive selection of equipment and supplies required to operate safe aquatic facilities and training programs including CPR instruction.
-For information about how to register for online shopping, see page 25.
+For information about how to register for online shopping, see page 29.

-SWIM PROGRAM LICENSEES

-☐ Only Lifesaving Society Affiliate Members are eligible to become Swim Licensees.
-With no per-participant charges, Affiliate Members save substantially with the Lifesaving Society Swim for Life program (see Section 6, Swim for Life).
+SWIM PROGRAM LICENSEES Only Lifesaving Society Affiliate Members are eligible to become Swim Licensees.
+With no per-participant charges, Affiliate Members save substan- tially with the Lifesaving Society Swim for Life program (see Section 6, Swim for Life).
+The Lifesaving Society is happy to discuss with its Affiliate Members which is the most economical license for them, including multi-year license agree- ments.
+SWIM TO SURVIVE LICENSEES The Lifesaving Society's Swim to Survive Program is available only to Swim for Life licensees or Affiliate Members who obtain a Swim to Survive license (see Section 5, Swim to Survive).

-An annual licensing fee covers unlimited numbers of participants, and provides electronic worksheets, progress reports, and recognition certificates, which affiliates can print as they need.

-SWIM TO SURVIVE LICENSEES

-☐ The Lifesaving Society's Swim to Survive Program is available only to Swim for Life licensees or Affiliate Members who obtain a Swim to Survive license (see Section 5, Swim to Survive).
 Contact the Society for details about licenses and fees.

-LIFESAVING SPORT LICENSEES

-☐ The Lifesaving Sport Fundamentals program is available only to Affiliate Members who obtain a Lifesaving Sport license (see Section 9, Lifesaving Sport).
+LIFESAVING SPORT LICENSEES The Lifesaving Sport Fundamentals program is available only to Affiliate Members who obtain a Lifesaving Sport license (see Section 9, Lifesaving Sport).
 Contact the Society for details about licenses and fees.

-LOYALTY REWARDS PROGRAM

-- ☐ The Lifesaving Society offers a loyalty rewards program for Affiliate Members.
-The Society will issue a credit note equivalent in value to the affiliate's annual Swim license fee, to Affiliate Members who: - sign a Swim for Life license for a minimum of 5 years, and - exclusively offer the Lifesaving Society's Swim for Life, Swim Patrol, Bronze medal awards, National Lifeguard, First Aid and related leadership programs.
+LOYALTY REWARDS PROGRAM The Lifesaving Society offers a loyalty rewards program for Affiliate Mem- bers.
+The Society will issue a credit note valued at 10% of eligible annual purchases from the Society to Affiliate Members who: Sign a Swim for Life license for a minimum of 5 years, and Exclusively offer the Lifesaving Society's Swim for Life, Swim Patrol, Bronze medal awards, National Lifeguard, First Aid and related leadership programs.
 Affiliates need not offer all Society training programs, but must not offer any competing programs within their aquatic department.
 Affiliates may apply the credit note against the purchase of all Lifesaving Society programs, products and services including LifeguardDepot.com merchandise.
 There is no cash surrender value.

-Affiliates interested in enrolling in the loyalty rewards program should contact the Lifesaving Society office.
+Affiliates interested in enrolling in the loyalty rewards program should con- tact the Lifesaving Society office.